Search

 Segmentation and personalization

-Segmentation proved to be one of the stronger features of Klaviyo SMS.
+Segmentation proved to be one of the best features of Klaviyo SMS.
 We were able to target people based on behavior, purchase history, and past interactions with messages.

 Segments can also be built around website visits, opens, CLV, and past purchases, so there’s no shortage of options.
-It might get a bit overwhelming for first-time users, but once you’re familiar with the setup, it’s actually great.
+It might get a bit overwhelming for first-time users, but once you’re familiar with the setup, there’s minimal management burden.

 Personalization is also simple.
 We could drop in dynamic fields such as a first name, a product name, or a discount code without much trouble.